0dan0/qr/docs/control/rtmp/README.md

 <b>Scan the code above once for the camera to always know the target RTMP address.</b>

-# This QR Code is to Launch Your Live Stream
+# Launch Your Live Stream

 Select your Resolution:
   <input type="radio" id="rs1" name="rs" value="S"><label for="480p">480p </label>&nbsp;